 Interested in Making a Donation?

-We have several different building projects you can choose from, and we alo have several needs for operation.
+We have several different building projects you can choose from, and we also have several needs for operation.
 Below is a list of needs.
-If you would like to make a donation use the paypal link below.
+If you would like to make a donation, use the paypal link below.

-CMT will be working at aproximately 40 different sites this spring and summer of 2013.
-Projects will include home renovations/reconstruction, school or chaple construction, and general volunteer work where needed.
+CMT will be working with approximately 40 different groups this spring and summer of 2016.
+Projects will include home renovations/reconstruction, hermitage construction, and general volunteer work where needed.

-1. How would you like to donate a School BUS!
-Catholic Mission Trips is looking for 2 buses.
-As more and more people begin using our services we find ourselves looking for more options regarding transportation of the different groups.
-Bus donations needed – $20,000 – $25,000
+1. How would you like to donate a VEHICLE!?!
+Catholic Mission Trips, Inc., is looking for 2 large vehicles to help our summer program team travel from one location to the next.
+Vehicle donations needed – $20,000 – $25,000

 2. We are also looking for a Box Truck to transport donations, supplies, and luggage for each group.
 Donation needed – $15,000

 4. Construction materials – Lumber, 2×4’s 4×6’s, Shingles, Plywood, Siding, Insulation, bricks, cinder blocks, cement, etc… These materials will be used for Disaster relief projects in the United States.
-Aproximate needs for 2013 - $70,000
+Approximate needs for 2016 – $70,000

-Catholic Mission Trips is excited to embark on our first Clean Water Project in Bolivia!
+Catholic Mission Trips is excited to report the completion of our first Clean Water Project in Bolivia!

-It is our hope to be able to send a used truck mounted water drilling rig to Bolivia to help the villagers downstream have relief from contaminated water.
-Cost to purchase a drilling rig, ship it to Bolivia and train the local people how to use it will be around $50,000 – $60,000 US dollars.
+Through your generous support, we were able to send a used truck mounted water drilling rig to Bolivia to help the villagers downstream have relief from contaminated water.
+Cost to purchase a drilling rig, ship it to Bolivia, and train the local people how to use it was around $50,000 – $60,000 US dollars.
 Email Steve if you would like to see a more detailed report on our Bolivian Water Project. firstname.lastname@example.org

-Donate here for our Bolivian Clean Water Project
+Thank you for your donations to our Bolivian Clean Water Project!